-“ Corporate social responsibility is core to maintaining the social license to operate in 2020 and beyond.
+“ Corporate social responsibility is core to maintaining the social license to operate any business.
 At Oktana, we are committed to a sustainable future and to improving the social, economic and environmental well-being of our team and the global community we share. “

 – Julia Barrett, General Manager, US

 With locations across Latin America and the U.S., we have made a global commitment to Equal Opportunity Employment with standardized definitions of role and seniority.
 As an Equal Opportunity Employer, we do not discriminate against any employee or job applicant because of race, color, religion, sex (including pregnancy, gender identity and sexual orientation), national origin, age, disability or genetic information.

 Our team, 90% of which is based in Latin America, represents the diversity of the Americas.
 In expanding our delivery team into the U.S. in 2020, we chose to continue our mission to bring economic opportunity to growing communities and invested in building a team in Appalachia, a region that has experienced incredible job loss and emigration in recent decades.
 To date, we have hired and trained 25 developers in Charleston, West Virginia.